 This past year, he started his own organization to support equal rights for women in Afghanistan and promote democracy through education and legal awareness.
 In addition to English, he is fluent in Dari, Urdu and Pashto - the languages of Pakistan and Afghanistan.
 Mr. Sarabi has served on the board of directors for numerous Afghan non-governmental organizations.

-• The main office in Afghanistan
+• The country office in Afghanistan

 is in Kabul, with possible further expansion to other provinces in Afghanistan.
 Currently, we are located at;